Miranda (state): Location

 The state of Miranda is located in the north-central part of Venezuela.
-It is part of the so-called Capital Region together with the Capital District and the state of Vargas.
+It is part of the Capital Region together with the Capital District and the state of La Guaira.
 It is located in the central coastal area of the country.

 It borders on the north with the Federal District, on the south with the states of Guarico and Aragua, on the east with the Caribbean Sea and on the west with Aragua.